Tax season can be stressful for small business owners.

 Know these key dates

-- 31 July 2019: If you were self-employed during the tax year 2017-18 and owed more than ¬£1,000 when you filed your tax return, this date is the deadline for making your second 'payment on account.'
-If this payment does not completely cover your tax debt, you'll have until 31 January 2020 to make a 'balancing payment.'
+- 31 July 2021: Deadline for the second payment on account for the 2020/21 tax year.
+If this payment does not completely cover your tax debt, you'll have until 31 January 2022 to make a 'balancing payment.'

-- 5 October 2019: You must inform the HMRC that you are self-employed by this date.
-If you already did in the previous year, don't worry about doing it again.
+- 5 October 2021: Deadline for registering as self-employed for the financial year ending 5 April 2021.
+If you already notified HMRC in the previous year, don't worry about doing it again.

-- 31 October 2019: You must file your Self Assessment tax form for the tax year 2018-19 by this date if you're filing a paper copy.
+- 31 October 2021: You must file your Self Assessment tax form (paper copy) for the tax year ending 5 April 2021 by this date.

 Late filing and payment penalties